 The total cost of the 30 clock hour clinical supervision workshop program is $595.00, which includes the 4 live workshop days and the 1 home study course.
 There is no additional charge for this 30 clock hour workshop program.

-This course should only be taken by an LPC or an LLPC who will become an LPC within 6 months that the course is offered.
-If you are going to get your LPC in at a later than 6 months after this next training, then you should NOT sign up for this course.
-The reason is that it would be best to take the training as close as possible to when you’re going to start supervising others, thus the material will be fresh.
-There will be 2 conferences per year so you can always attend the next conference if your LPC will obtained over 6 months from this training date.
+This course should only be taken by an LPC or an LLPC who will become an LPC (and be eligible to supervise) within 12 months that the course is offered.
+If you are going to get your LPC in at a later than 12 months after the next scheduled training, then you should NOT sign up for this course.
+The reason is that it would be best to take the training as close as possible to when you’re going to start supervising others, thus the material will be fresh and you will be able to utilize things learned in the workshop right away.
+There will be 3 conferences per year so you can always attend the next conference if your LPC will obtained over 12 months from this training date.

 YES!
 We are an NBCC approved provider which is recognized by the Center for Credentialing & Education (which is body that provides the Approved Clinical Supervisor (ACS) certificate), and we are recognized by the Michigan Certification Board for Addiction Professionals (the governing body for the Certified Clinical Supervisor (CCS) certificate).
 This 30 hour supervision course covers the 9 designated content areas for the ACS and the 6 Performance Areas required for the CCS.